Tips and tricks to remove black mold from shower caulk when your bathroom mold seems to have gotten out of hand!

 But those of us with kids and busy lives don’t take the time to make sure to dry out tubs, and the mold loves that!

-So how do you kill all that mold?
+So how do you kill all that mold on your bathroom caulking?

 *This post contains affiliate links.
 Full disclosure here.